 Smartphones are no longer luxury accessories for upper-middle class consumers who don't blink at a $500 price tag—even in parts of the world where the average consumer's yearly salary is just two or three times that amount.
-As smartphone adoption grows and related services become more affordable,
+As smartphone adoption grows and related services become more affordable, Latin America's telecom market is outpacing its neighbors to the north and breeding a generation of consumers more married to mobility than their peers in more developed economies.

 "There's a middle class that's been building [in Latin America]," said Tim Matula, managing director of corporate communications at ChinaTel Group, which will launch wireless broadband services and 4G-capable devices in Peru next month.
 "All of a sudden, they can afford a car, they can afford a dishwashing machine and they can afford a TV.
 This is the first generation that can afford these things, and along with that comes a smart device."